Niels-NTG/gdmc_http_interface/docs/Installation.md

 # Running this mod from source

-If you want to contribute to the development of the http interface mod, or are just interested how it works under the hood, you can also download the source code and run the mod from the source.
+If you want to contribute to the development of the HTTP interface mod, or are just interested how it works under the hood, you can also download the source code and run the mod from the source.

 These instructions are adapted from the [Forge installation guide](https://docs.minecraftforge.net/en/1.19.x/gettingstarted/#getting-started-with-forge)